Grade Level: 6 (5-7)

 Financing: Owners and operators must prove that they can successfully finance the landfill.

 When landfills are constructed today, a liner — specified by the EPA — must be installed in the landfill.
 The liners are engineered to stop water from filtering through the soil to the groundwater below the landfill, but in all sanitary landfills, water is found in the leachate collection system below the liner.
 Some landfill owners go above and beyond the call of duty and install a second leachate collection system below the clay since water sometimes still manages to find its way into the clay layer.
 How can that be?
 With plastic and impermeable clay layers, how can liquid still manage to get through?
 Well, many things can happen to cause this leakage.
 First, imagine laying down plastic over an entire football field.
 Plastic that wide does not exist, so smaller pieces must be pieced together.
 Engineers take great care to make the seams as tight and leak-proof as possible using special machines (as shown in Figure 2, right), but as students will discover in the associated Eek!
 It Leaks! activity, it is very hard to create perfect seams.
 Furthermore, piling tons and tons of garbage on top of liners creates a lot of pressure, and the seams could stretch and leak over time.
 Also, the liner is too big for a few people to just roll out and put together.
 Construction engineers use big trucks, such as the one shown in Figure 2 (left).
 Although necessary for installation, trucks are heavy and sometimes puncture or weaken the liner, making a little hole through which liquids can leak.
 Finally, some chemicals that may be dumped in the landfill can deteriorate the liner material, causing leakage.
 And, over time, most liners deteriorate.
+Refer to the associated activity Design, Build and Test Your Own Landfill to have student teams design and build model landfills using materials similar to those used in full-scale landfills.

 bedrock: Soil rock that underlies an area with soil on top.